PrestaShop/docs/src/content/1.7/modules/concepts/mail-templates/extend-a-layout-from-module.md

 ---
-title: How to extend a layout in a theme from my module?
+title: How to extend a layout in a theme from a module
+menuTitle: Extending a layout
-weight: 12
+weight: 10
 ---

-# How to extend a layout in a theme from my module?
+# How to extend a layout in a theme from a module

 Sometimes you may want to use the provided email theme but you would like to add some information or change the header/footer.
-One of the advantage of new theme layouts is that they use Twig so you can take advantage of its extension and blocks features.
+One of the advantages of new theme layouts is that they use Twig so you can take advantage of its extension and blocks features.

-### Layout
+## Layout

 ```twig
 {% extends '@MailThemes/modern/core/order_conf.html.twig' %}